Kingsbury, Keim out as Cardinals undergo franchise makeover | Times Leader

 They still made the playoffs, but lost to the Los Angeles Rams 34-11 in the wild-card round.

 The Cardinals started this season with high expectations, but nothing went as planned.
-The first bad omen came when three-time All-Pro receiver DeAndre Hopkins after violating the NFL’s policy on performance-enhancers.
+The first bad omen came when three-time All-Pro receiver DeAndre Hopkins was suspended for the season’s first six games after violating the NFL’s policy on performance-enhancers.

 Murray signed a $230.5 million contract with the Cardinals before training camp that could keep him with the franchise through 2028.
-Instead of being a celebratory moment, on game weeks drew criticism.
+Instead of being a celebratory moment, a strange clause in Murray’s contract that mandated four hours of independent study on game weeks drew criticism.

 The clause was eventually removed, but the damage to Murray’s reputation was done.